fieldsoftheworld/ftw-baselines/README.md

 Options:
-  -m, --model TEXT            Path to model checkpoint  [required] --root_dir TEXT             Root directory of dataset --gpu INTEGER               GPU to use
+  -m, --model TEXT            Path to model checkpoint  [required] --dir TEXT                  Root directory of dataset --gpu INTEGER               GPU to use
   --countries TEXT            Countries to evaluate on  [required] --postprocess               Apply postprocessing to the model output